Linaria flavirostris

 South Swale, two birds, 6th November.

-North Foreland, two birds, 6th November.
+Foreness, two birds, 3rd November.